RallyTechServices/portfolio-release-tracking/README.md

 *  If a Level 1 Portfolio Item does not have a Planned End Date, then it will show up in the Unscheduled column
 *  Names of the features are included on the cards
 *  Board is read only and cards cannot be dragged across projects or iterations
-*  Dependencies are defined as stories that belong to features that are not in the same project as their parent feature.
-No story or feature predecessors or successors are shown in this app.
+*  Child Dependencies are defined as stories that belong to features that are not in the same project as their parent feature.
+No story predecessors or successors are shown in this app.
+These are shown as red.
+*  Peer Dependencies are defined as features that are manually set to have dependency relationshiops (predecessor/successor) with features on the board.
+These are shown as blue.
+(This set currently toggles with the child dependencies)

 Dataset for this app is the following:
 * All Features associated explicitly with the currently selected release within the current project scope.
 This association is determined by comparing the Release Name only (not Name + ReleaseStartDate + ReleaseEndDate);